Applied Research and Development grants

 External reviewers |

-NSERC staff or reviewers evaluate the merit of the application using the evaluation criteria (see the ARD grants application instructions for more details).
-The general requirements for the criteria are given here.
-The proposal must address all of the criteria and sub-criteria to be considered for funding.
+NSERC staff or external reviewers assess the evaluation criteria using the merit indicators.
+We suggest you prepare your research proposal using this template.
+The proposal must address all of the criteria and sub-criteria in the following order to be considered for funding.

 Partnerships and impact